AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

 <p>You can share views and groupings only in the standard interface.</p>
 <ul>
 <li> <!--
-<p class="preview" data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode"><a href="#sharing" class="MCXref xref">Sharing filters, views, and groupings using the standard interface</a> </p>
+<p class="preview" data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode"><a href="#sharing-filters-views-and-groupings-using-the-standard-interface" class="MCXref xref">Sharing filters, views, and groupings using the standard interface</a> </p>
 --> </li>
 <li> <!--
-<p class="preview" data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode"><a href="#sharing2" class="MCXref xref">Sharing filters and groupings using the beta builder interface</a> </p>
+<p class="preview" data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode"><a href="#sharing-filters-and-groupings-using-the-beta-builder-interface" class="MCXref xref">Sharing filters and groupings using the beta builder interface</a> </p>
 --> </li>
 </ul> <!--
-<h3 data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode"><a name="Sharing"></a>Sharing filters, views, and groupings using the standard interface</h3>
+<h3 data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode" id="sharing-filters-views-and-groupings-using-the-standard-interface"><a name="Sharing"></a>Sharing filters, views, and groupings using the standard interface</h3>
 --> <!--
 <p data-mc-conditions="QuicksilverOrClassic.Quicksilver,QuicksilverOrClassic.Draft mode">Sharing filters, views, and groupings in the standard interface is identical.</p>
 -->